Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 -	**Next Steps:** Continue refining the game mechanics and AI behaviours based on feedback from Milestone II.

 **Week 8: Milestone II Submission – W/C 11th November 2024**
 -	**Summary:** Submitted Milestone II submission and learned about steering behaviours in this week’s lab.
-Dr. Carlo suggested focusing on implementing boid behaviours for bats in my game, particularly focusing on flocking and spawning mechanics.
+Dr.Carlo suggested focusing on implementing boid behaviours for bats in my game, particularly focusing on flocking and spawning mechanics.
 -	**Progress:** Completed the lab on steering behaviours and flocking, where I implemented basic bird flocking behaviours and explored how to adapt this technique for my bats in the game.
 I also integrated boid mechanics into my game scene and began experimenting with spawning logic for the bats.
 Additionally, I documented the updated feedback in my repository and started refining AI agent movement in my game.
 -	**Reflection:** The steering behaviours lab provided a great foundation for understanding flocking and cohesive movement in AI agents.
 Applying this to my bats in the game added a dynamic layer to their behaviour, making them feel more realistic and interactive.
 Feedback from Dr. Carlo guided me to better structure the spawning mechanics.
 -	**Next Steps:** Refine the flocking mechanics for the bats and finalize their spawning behaviour.
 Start integrating these updates into the overall gameplay loop and ensure their interactions align with the player’s actions.